-The field of accounting-both the older manual systems and today's accounting software-is based on the 500-year-old accounting procedure known as double entry.
+The field of accounting-both the older manual systems and today's basic accounting software-is based on the 500-year-old accounting procedure known as double entry.
 Double entry is a simple yet powerful concept: each and every one of a company's transactions will result in an amount recorded into at least two of the accounts in the accounting system.
-(The accounts are contained in what's known as the general ledger.)

-Chart of Accounts
+The Chart of Accounts

-To begin the process of setting up Joe's accounting system, he will need to make a detailed listing of all the names of the accounts that Direct Delivery, Inc. might find useful for sorting and reporting transactions.
+To begin the process of setting up Joe's accounting system, he will need to make a detailed listing of all the names of the accounts that Direct Delivery, Inc. might find useful for reporting transactions.
 This detailed listing is referred to as a chart of accounts.
 (Accounting software often provides sample charts of accounts for various types of businesses.)

-As he enters his transactions, Joe will find the chart of accounts to be helpful for selecting the two (or more) accounts that are involved.
-Once Joe's business begins, he may add more account names to the chart of accounts, or delete account names that are never used.
+As he enters his transactions, Joe will find that the chart of accounts will help him select the two (or more) accounts that are involved.
+Once Joe's business begins, he may find that he needs to add more account names to the chart of accounts, or delete account names that are never used.
+Joe can tailor his chart of accounts so that it best sorts and reports the transactions of his business.